interruptlabs/jadx-collaboration/README.md

 - Along with the repository file, this plugin also uses the repository file with a `.local` suffix.
 This file should be ignored by your scripts and not copied to the remote location.

+# Building

+Building requires a full `jadx.jar` in the root of the project.

+Use `./gradlew dist` or `./gradlew.bat dist` to build.